 The Office of Management and Budget has received the Government Finance Officers Association's (GFOA) Distinguished Budget Presentation award for meeting "the highest principles of governmental budgeting."
 The city was rated outstanding or proficient in the policy document, financial plan, operations guide and communications device categories.
-A certificate of recognition was presented to City Manager Joyce Wilson.
+A certificate of recognition was presented to former City Manager Joyce Wilson.

 GFOA is the professional association of state/provincial and local finance officers in the United States and Canada, and has served the public finance profession since 1906.
 Approximately 16,000 GFOA members are dedicated to the sound management of government financial resources.